Open-Speech-EkStep/open-speech-ekstep.github.io/docs/smart_crawlers.md

 ### Built With
 We have used scrapy as the base of this framework.
 * [Scrapy](https://github.com/scrapy/scrapy)

+### Summary

+This summary mentions the key advantages and limitations of this smart crawler service.

+#### Youtube Crawler

+  ##### Key Points and Advantages:
+  * Get language relevant channels from YouTube and download videos from them.(70%-80% relevancy with language - based on Manual Analysis)
+  * Can fetch channels with Creative Commons video and download the videos in them as well.(70% relevancy with language)
+  * Can download using file mode(manually filled with video Ids) or channel mode.
+  * Youtube-dl can fetch N number of videos from a channel and download them.
+  * YouTube crawler downloads files at a rate of maximum of 2000 hours per day  and minimum of 800 hours per day.
+  * Youtube crawler is more convenient and it’s a main source of Creative Commons data that can be accessed easily.
+  * It can be deployed in cloud service called zyte used for scraping/crawling.
+  * License information of videos are available in metadata.

+  ##### Limitations:
+  * Youtube-api cannot return more than 500 videos per channel.(when using YOUTUBE_API mode in configuration)
+  * Youtube-api is restricted to 10000 tokens per day in free mode.
+      1. 10000 tokens can be used to get license info of 10000 videos.(in any mode)
+      2. 10000 tokens can be used to get 5000 channels.(in YOUTUBE_API mode)
+      3. Youtube-dl can be used to get all videos freely.(in YOUTUBE_DL mode)
+  * Cannot fetch data from specific playlist.
+    (Solution: Fetch videos Ids of a playlist using YouTube-dl and put them in a file and download in file mode.)
+  * Rare cases in which you might get Too many requests error from Youtube-DL.
+    (Solution: Rerun the application with same sources.)
+  * Cannot download videos which require user information and private videos.

+#### Web Crawler

+  ##### Key Points and Advantages:
+  * Web crawler can download specific language audio but with around 50 - 60% relevance.
+  * Web crawler downloads files at a rate of at least 2000 hours per day.
+  * It is a faster means of downloading data.
+  * Creative Commons license of videos can be identified if available while crawling websites.

+  ##### Limitations
+  * Web crawler is not finely tuned yet, so downloaded content might have low language relevance.
+  * It cannot be deployed in zyte service free accounts and can be only deployed in zyte service paid accounts where docker container creation can be customised.
+  * License information of videos in web crawler cannot be automatically identified but requires some manual intervention.

 <!-- GETTING STARTED -->
 ## Getting Started